ibbles/LearningUnreal/Content Browser.md

 This opens the filter list, which is a list of asset types along with a check box next to each.
 Select a few check boxes and only asset of the selected types will be shown.
 Only  assets matching the filter within the currently selected folder, including subfolders, will be shown.
+This can be used to unhide any [[Redirector]] that a  folder may contain.

 By default the text search searches by name.
 It is also possible to search by meta-data.